Halloween (2018 film): Marketing

 Universal claims to have spent an estimated $75.5 million on advertising for Halloween.
 The CinemaCon film convention premiered exclusive footage on April 25, 2018, garnering positive reactions from those in attendance.
-The film had a presentation at the San Diego Comic-Con in Hall H on July 20, 2018, with Jamie Lee Curtis, David Gordon Green, Malek Akkad, and Jason Blum in attendance.
+The film had a presentation at San Diego Comic-Con in Hall H on July 20, 2018, with Jamie Lee Curtis, David Gordon Green, Malek Akkad, and Jason Blum in attendance.
 During the panel, which featured an extended scene and trailer, Curtis discussed how the film ties in with the MeToo movement, describing it as a film about "trauma", stating, "[Laurie's] taking back her narrative.
 She has carried the trauma and PTSD of someone who was attacked [...]
 And there comes a point where you say, I am not a victim.
 And this is a person who has been waiting 40 years [for the chance]."
 The first trailer for the film was released on June 8, 2018, followed by a second trailer on September 5, 2018.
 Trick or Treat Studios obtained the official costume licensing rights for the film.
 Both Nelson and Vincent Van Dyke joined their design team, who used toolings from the screen-used mold of Michael Myers's mask to adapt it for mass market sale.